 - The consultation typically last 1 hour, maximum.

 LETTER OF AGREEMENT

-- After our initial meeting, upon deciding we would like to partner, I will send you a Letter of Agreement, detailing the services I will be providing, as well as the hourly rate for these services.
+- After our initial meeting, upon deciding we would like to partner, I will send you a Letter of Agreement detailing the services I will be providing, as well as the hourly rate for my services, which is $95.
 I work strictly on an hourly fee basis, versus a fixed fee basis.
-Once it is signed, we can officially begin your project.
+Any Trade Discounts I am able to secure on furniture, artwork and accessories for your project will be passed on to you, and not marked up as commission.
+Once the LOA is signed, we can officially begin your project.

 - The Hourly Fee includes time spent: